Overwatch 2 Ashe: Changes, Abilities, Playstyle

 • She is the leader of the Deadlock Gang.

-• All three of her abilities focus on dealing damage, and one even provides the player with a new ally.
+• All three of her abilities focus on dealing with damage, and one even provides the player with a new ally.

 Ashe’s Role In Overwatch 2